samjones00/docs/docs/_documentation/Why-Servicestack.md

 ### Define web services following Martin Fowlers Data Transfer Object Pattern

-Service Stack was heavily influenced by [**Martin Fowlers Data Transfer Object Pattern**](http://martinfowler.com/eaaCatalog/dataTransferObject):
+ServiceStack was heavily influenced by [**Martin Fowlers Data Transfer Object Pattern**](http://martinfowler.com/eaaCatalog/dataTransferObject):

 >When you're working with a remote interface, such as Remote Facade (388), each call to it is expensive.
 >As a result you need to reduce the number of calls, and that means that you need to transfer more data